1076644/logistic_growth_computer_week3/README.md

 To take the estimates on logistical growth and exponential growth further, we can plot them on the same graph and see the differences in population sizes at both low values of t and high values of t.
 This allows us to visualise the scaling achieved when a carrying capacity is included in the model.

-The code to perfrom this is shown below:
+The code to perform this is shown below:

 ``` r
 growth_data <- growth_data %>%